Seth Wand: Tennessee Titans

 Wand then had a stint with the Tennessee Titans during the 2006 season.
 He was waived during final cuts on September 1, 2007.

-Oakland Raiders
+Oakland Raiders (first stint)

 On November 21, 2007, Wand signed with the Oakland Raiders.
 He was released by the team prior to the 2008 regular season opener on September 8, only to be re-signed two days later when offensive lineman Paul McQuistan was placed on injured reserve.
 On October 6, Wand was placed on injured reserve.

-Wand was re-signed on August 5, 2009 after an injury to offensive tackle Khalif Barnes.
+Wand was re-signed on August 5, 2009, after an injury to offensive tackle Khalif Barnes.
 He was released on September 5.

 Florida Tuskers

-Wand was drafted by the Florida Tuskers of the United Football League in the UFL Premiere Season Draft in 2009.
+Wand was selected by the Florida Tuskers of the United Football League in the UFL Premiere Season Draft in 2009.

-Second stint with Raiders
+Oakland Raiders (second stint)

-On August 2, 2011, Wand re-signed with the Oakland Raiders.
+On August 2, 2011, Wand re-signed with the Raiders.

-On September 4, 2011 Wand was cut by the Oakland Raiders.
+On September 4, 2011, Wand was cut by the Oakland Raiders.